 Welcome to my page.
 I am a post-doctoral researcher at the TruX research group, part of SnT - Interdisciplinary Centre for Security, Reliability and Trust, University of Luxembourg where I am working with Tegawendé Bissyandé and Jacques Klein.
 Previously, I was a research assistant and PhD student at the Software Lab (SOLA), TU Darmstadt, where I obtained my PhD in computer science under the supervision of Michael Pradel.

-I have a double master's degree (MSc) from the NordSecMob program (now SECCLO) where I studied at The Technical University of Denmark (DTU) and The Norwegian University of Science and Technology (NTNU).
-Before that, I obtained a dual bachelor degree (BSc) in computer science and mathematics from The American University in Cairo (AUC).
-During my undergrad, I attended one semester at Portland State University.
+I have a double master's degree (MSc) in engineering, security, and mobile computing from the Technical University of Denmark (DTU) and The Norwegian University of Science and Technology (NTNU) where I studied under the NordSecMob program (now SECCLO).
+Before that, I obtained my bachelor degree (BSc) with a double major in computer science and mathematics from The American University in Cairo (AUC).
+During my undergrad, I attended one semester at the Maseeh College of Engineering and Computer Science at Portland State University (PSU).

 My research interest is in the reliability and efficiency of software systems through static and dynamic program analysis and transformation, testing, and verification.
 I am also interested in statistical reasoning about programs, their source code, runtime behavior, documentation, and related SE/NL software artifacts.
 Currently, I focus on automatic program repair and how to repair programs by leveraging natural language information in bug reports, commit messages, documentation, and even the source code itself.